 - 1 dash thyme

 - ½ cup freshly grated parmesan cheese

 - 2 cans (5 oz each) tuna packed in water, drained and flaked

-In a medium pot over medium heat melt butter, whisk in flour, basil, oregano, thyme and salt and whisk constantly for one minute.
+- In a medium pot over medium heat melt butter, whisk in flour, basil, oregano, thyme, and salt.
+Whisk constantly for one minute.

 - Remove from heat and add the parmesan cheese stir to combine.

-Pour into the skillet or 10x8 baking dish and sprinkle with topping.
-Bake 20 minutes, let sit 5 minutes and serve.
+- Pour into the skillet or 10×8-inch baking dish and sprinkle with topping.
+Bake for 20 minutes.
+Let rest for 5 minutes before serving.